wso2/choreo-samples/README.md

     - `documentationPath`: The path to the documentation/README.md of the sample.
 This should be the path to the documentation relative to the `repositoryUrl` directory.
     - `tags`: Tags for the sample.
 This should be a list of strings.

-4. For Quick Deployable Samples:
+4. If you're adding a Quick Deployable Sample, follow these additional steps:
     - Ensure the `componentType` is one of the following:
         - `service`
         - `web-application`